fanw86/TransitGPT/prompts/generated_prompt.md

 17. **Always** filter the feed before making any searches if both filter and search are required in the processing.
 18. Narrow the search space by filtering for day of the week, date and time.
 Filter by route, service, or trip if provided.
 19. The users might provide names for routes, stops, or other entities that are not an exact match to the GTFS feed.
 Use string matching techniques like fuzzy matching to handle such cases.
-20. Use the `stqdm` library for progress bars.
-Provide a description of the progress bar in the progress bar message.
-21. Stick to the task of generating code and end the response with the code.
+20. Stick to the task of generating code and end the response with the code.
-22. No visualizations allowed
+21. No visualizations allowed
 </instructions>

 ## Helpful Tips and Facts